AviatrixSystems/Docs/HowTos/site_to_site_vpn.rst

 #.
 Fill out the details in the Site2Cloud form as shown below.

     i.
-Remote Gateway IP as the public IP of the other Site
-    #.
-Remote Subnet is the CIRD (or comma separated CIDRs) of the other site
+Remote Gateway IP as the public IP of the other Site ii.
+Remote Subnet is the CIRD (or comma separated CIDRs) of the other site iii.
-    #.
 Local Subnet is the CIDRs in the local site.

 |image5|